frederick-the-creator/opthalmo-ai-practice-hub/PRDs/Phase1_Scheduling_Implementation_Plan.md

 - **User story**: As a host and guest, when a session time changes I receive an updated Email/ICS.
 - **Backend**
   - Detect `datetime_utc` change and send METHOD:REQUEST with same `UID`.
+  - Only send if a guest is already booked; emails sent separately to host and guest as above.
 - **Frontend**
   - Reschedule success toast mentions updated invite.
 - **Acceptance**